ljjcoder/EHTDI/README.md

 *Indicates additional edge enhancement loss is added.
 This part of the code will be released later.

-In this paper, we construct an efficient non-distillation method for UDA Semantic Segmentation.
 #### Data Preparation
 To run on GTA5-to-Cityscapes and SYNTHIA-to-Cityscapes, you need to download the respective datasets.
 Once they are downloaded, you can either modify the config files directly, or organize/symlink the data in the `datasets/` directory as follows:
 ```